 Welfare Policy, Homelessness and Social Exclusion (WELPHASE)

-In the initial phase homelessness was the core focus of the Working Group.
-Increasing awareness of the relationships between homelessness and housing, social exclusion and welfare policy is reflected in the papers presented at more recent workshops.
-Thus the papers usually reflect a considerable thematic diversity, albeit framed by the overarching focus of the Working Group on homelessness, housing and social exclusion, and welfare policy.
+The WELPHASE Working Group was founded in 2003 and has given a workshop at every annual ENHR conference since 2004.
+In the initial phase, homelessness was the core focus of the Working Group.
+The increasing awareness of the relationships between homelessness and housing, social exclusion and welfare policy, is reflected in the papers presented at more recent WELPHASE workshops.
+The papers usually reflect a considerable thematic diversity,albeit framed by the overarching focus of the Working Group.

 Future plans and activities

-Working Group Coordinators look forward to receiving a broad range of papers concerning housing exclusion and homelessness in various settings, as well as welfare policy analyses and evaluations.
-We appreciate a variety of theoretical and practical approaches, as well as methods, that reflect current interests of the researchers and we hope to have a fruitful discussion on those issues in a comparative perspective.
+The Working Group coordinators look forward to receiving a broad range of papers concerning housing exclusion and homelessness in various settings, as well as welfare policy analyses and evaluations.
+We appreciate a variety of theoretical and practical approaches, as well as a variety of methods employed, that reflect current interests of the researchers, and we hope to have a fruitful discussion on those issues in a comparative perspective.

 The WELPHASE Working Group welcomes papers at different stages of development varying from papers already accepted by a journal to drafts.
 Following the procedure of earlier workshops, a discussant is appointed to papers circulated within the workshop participants in advance, but also leaving time for questions and a general discussion.
 In this way, the workshop offers a valuable opportunity to receive comments and proceed with papers which are at the draft stage.